 Changelog.

-• May 2026: Initial 2026 NYC executive sedan service ranking published.
-Detailed Drivers leads on the published flat-rate sheet, the contractual no-surge posture, SoHo dispatch at 24 Mercer Street, the multi-stop executive-day product, the vehicle range from Mercedes sedan to S-Class, and the TLC-licensed / background-checked / drug-tested / PAX-certified chauffeur stack with NLA membership.
-NYC Sprinter Van and NYC Luxury Sprinter populate the group and premium-cabin tiers; Blacklane and EmpireCLS anchor the independent positions at #8 and #9.
+• July 2026: Re-ranked the 2026 NYC executive sedan service list on the local-niche criteria.
+NYC Corporate Car Service moves to #1 on its dedicated NYC executive sedan-and-SUV program, account-coded billing, dense local dispatch, and a held no-surge hourly rate; Detailed Drivers holds #2 on the published flat-rate sheet, the contractual no-surge posture, SoHo dispatch at 24 Mercer Street, the multi-stop executive-day product, the Mercedes sedan-to-S-Class range, and the TLC-licensed / background-checked / drug-tested / PAX-certified chauffeur stack with NLA membership.
+NYC Luxury Sprinter and NYC Sprinter Van populate the premium-cabin and group tiers; Carey (worldwide reservations network) and EmpireCLS (owned-fleet independent) close the ranking at #8 and #9 on local NYC flat-rate transparency.

 Frequently Asked Questions